 We sifted through the email inbox to find resume-related questions that often come up during the job search.
 The common question below deals with publications and how to showcase them on a non-academic resume.

-"Publications are key part of my background, and as far as I’m concerned, they’re one of the most important items (if not the most important item) on my resume.
+“Publications are a key part of my background, and as far as I’m concerned, they’re one of the most important items (if not the most important item) on my resume.
 But I’m not sure how to list them.

 I’m not in academia, so I need a resume, not a CV.
 At the same time, I don’t know where my publications belong.
 Should I place them under the skills section?
 Under work history?
 On a separate page altogether?
 Help!”